freakydude/freakydude.github.io/content/posts/2023-03-23-Use_BigTreeTech_TouchScreenFirmware_with_Klipper_on_Sidewinder_X2/index.md

 - A Raspberry PI or Bigtreetech CB1 (as mostly already in use for Klipper)
 - A Level Shifter (cheap part, [for example](https://www.amazon.de/s?k=levelshifter+3%2C3+zu+5v&sprefix=levelshifter+%2Caps%2C83&ref=nb_sb_ss_ts-doa-p_1_13))
-- A BTT TFT im TouchScreen Mode (I used it with Artillery Sidewinder X2, BTT TFT28 with GD32F305 chipset)
+- A BigTreeTech TFT in touch mode (I used it with Artillery Sidewinder X2, BTT TFT28 with GD32F305 chipset)
   - Most things should work with official artillery firmware
   - To get all the features, flash their open source [TouchScreenFirmware](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware#installation)
   - Not merged yet, but there is a version for your GD32F305 TFT controller version.
 See [this issue](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/issues/2391) until it's mainline.
 Thanks for all the work guys!!